 Giant Hogweed (Heracleum mantegazzianum) is a non-native invasive plant species that can grow abundantly along a range of habitat types, notably the banks of rivers and streams and some road corridors.
 Taxonomically, it is a member of the family Apiaceae (carrots/umbellifers), and is native to the Caucasus and Central Asia.
 Giant Hogweed is biennial to perennial with tuberous rootstalks which form perennating buds each year.
 It can take four years before a plant produces a flower stalk, with flower heads appearing from late spring to mid-summer.
-Flower heads comprise clusters of thousands of small individual white flowers forming large, umbrella-shaped, heads up to 80cm in diameter across their flat tops.

 Giant hogweed is a human health hazard and exerts a negative ecological impact on locations where it thrives, which are mainly along the banks of rivers and other watercourses.
 The plants contain substances called furanocoumarins within their sap, which, on contact with skin causes it to become sensitive to sunlight.
 This can result in severe burns to affected areas, producing painful swelling and blistering.

 The symptoms are the same for animals as they are for humans and include severe red dashes, boils, blistering and red to dark purple skin discolourations.
 These symptoms can last for several months and in some cases may persist for 5 years or more due to reactivation by exposure to sunlight.